-REC use the toilets in the reception classroom only.
-Y1/2 CW
+GC -REC use the toilets in the reception classroom only.
+CE RE use KS1 toilets in cloakroom Y1/2 CW use KS1 toilets in cloakroom

-Yr1/2 DB link corridor toilets and Y RT classroom.
+Yr1/2 DB link corridor toilets and Y ED classroom.

-Lunchtime - KS1 playground can these be used by EYFS and Y1/2 if cleaned before and after lunch?
+Lunchtime - KS1 playground can these be used by EYFS and Y1/2 if cleaned before and after lunch.